 - And a dollop of cream cheese frosting and a lemon wheel

-Feel free to experiment with your decorations to get the limoncello cakes just the way you like.
+Feel free to experiment with your decorations to get the limoncello cakes just the way you like - candied lemon slices would be a great way to decorate.
 You can omit the cream cheese frosting for a true dairy free dessert or swap the limoncello for alcohol-free lemonade.

 Limoncello cake ingredients